-Waterproof PVC membranes should not be installed when temperatures are below -4 C (25 F), above 37 C (98 F), or when winds are more than 48 km/h (30 mph).
-To ensure adequate adhesion, installers should glue a small test patch of the PVC membrane (about 0.2 m2 [2 sf]) to the existing surface.
+Waterproof PVC membranes should not be installed when temperatures are below 25 F or above 98 F or when winds are more than 30 mph.
+To ensure adequate adhesion, installers should glue a small test patch of the PVC membrane (about 2 square feet) to the existing surface.
 After 24 hours, the adhesion should be checked.
 If there are any concerns about the membrane's ability to bond to the existing surface, the coating must be removed and the deck resurfaced with a suitable underlay.

 The process of seaming two sheets of PVC membrane together is the most critical element of a PVC system.
-The vinyl sheets should be overlapped and heat-fused, with the membrane affixed to the substrate with as few seams as possible.
+The vinyl sheets should be overlapped and heatfused with the membrane affixed to the substrate with as few seams as possible.
 However, all seams should be extremely strong and visible.
 Offering invisible butt seams, as has been done in the past, compromises the waterproofing.

-To allow for a strong, hot-air-welded seam, adjacent membranes should overlap by a minimum of 19 mm (0.75 in.).
+To allow for a strong, hot-air-welded seam, adjacent membranes should overlap by a minimum of 3/4 inch.
 It is important to remember proper fusing cannot take place when the back of the overlapping piece of PVC has been glued.
-Seam strength and integrity should be checked every few feet-if the seam comes apart, the welding is incomplete and must be redone.
-Extreme care must be used when welding a PVC membrane where the seam runs into a 90-degree corner and vertically up a wall or over an edge.
-All wall and corner seaming must be carefully inspected for pinholes.
-A strip of PVC can be welded on top of any critical junctions for added security.
+Seam strength and integrity should be checked every few feet; if the seam comes apart, the welding is incomplete and must be redone.